cgw2023/SinglePlayerSleep/README.md

 sps.thunder - Allows player to clear thunderstorm.

-sps.cancel - Allows player to cancel SPS of other players
+sps.cancel - Allows player to cancel SPS of other players.

+sps.update - Allows the player to check for updates.

 sp.command - Allows player to use /sleep command, instead of a bed.